nighthowlrr/Model-Text-Trainer/README.md

 - **Download Models from HuggingFace**: Script for downloading models from HuggingFace.
 - **.JSONL tools**: Scripts for turning data into `.JSONL` format, and validating your `training_data.JSONL` file.

+## Design standards
+- Python libraries are packaged as wheels, so if any library is removed from pip, the project will still run. (*IN PROGRESS*)
+- There is minimal reliance on system-wide tools and installations (e.g., CMake, Make, global python packages)
+- Every script that accepts CLI args supports `--help` with clear argument docs.
+- Every script that accepts CLI args can run without any arguments, as the script will ask the user for input.
+- All scripts are self-contained inside the project and can run without other scripts.

 ---

 ## Prerequisites and Dependencies